Rosuav/StilleBot/templates/hypetrain.md

 for a non-anonymous event afterwards.
 (The anonymous event WILL be counted in the total progression.)

+NOTE: Hype Chat is also counted, but will not be refreshed immediately.

 Note also that broadcaster actions do not affect hype trains at all - you can't start a hype train for yourself, nor can you progress it.
 Except for the sneaky loophole of anonymity, of course...